 England is another top team, with a number of excellent young players coming through.
-The World Cup in Qatar will be an interesting one, with the Mediterranian countries also showing up now under new management.
+The World Cup in America will be an interesting one, with the Mediterranian countries also showing up now under new management.
 Italy and Spain are outsiders to win it, but certainly can compete with the lethal squads of England, Brazil and France.

 The favorites will typically go on to push for the World Cup

 Everyone loves an upset.
 While shocking results will go down in the World Cup, the odds of a major underdog going on a huge run to win the World Cup is unlikely.
 Teams like Brazil, France, Germany, Italy, Argentina and a few others are always going to be the serious squads to consider in winning it all.
 If you want to lay a futures bet down for the World Cup winner, keep that in mind.

 The World Cup is always fun to bet on

 The World Cup never disappoints when it comes to entertainment.
 This is why betting on the tournament as a whole or specific games makes things even more entertaining.
 Imagine weeks before the World Cup starts, you pick France to win it all.
 In the final, they’re down 1-0 to Germany, but then tie things up in the 90th minute to force overtime.
 Things end up going to a penalty shootout, where France is able to come away with the win.
 Not only would France be crowned the World Cup winners, but you would have also won your bet in thrilling fashion.